 But offering more than just soundbites about Confucianism requires a lot of time and effort. and accordingly this blog represents 1000s of unpaid hours of researching, translating, and writing.
 Keeping readers up to date on the latest news via my Twitter and the blog’s Facebook page has been an hour a day commitment for the last 10+ years too.
 So, if you like what you read on my blog and social media, and/or do ever find them useful, please consider helping me keep them going by making a small donation via the PayPal button below, or by a wire transfer to Turnbull James Edward (Kookmin Bank/국민은행, 563401-01-214324) if you live in Korea :)

 Finally, on a more personal note, I was born in the UK, I spent my teenage years going back and forth between there and Australia and New Zealand, and I graduated from the University of Auckland.
-I’ve lived in Korea for 22 years now, and am married with two daughters.
+I’ve lived in Korea for 24 years now, am divorced, and have two teenage daughters.
 Since 2010, I’ve taught at Dongseo University in Busan.

 Recent and Forthcoming Guest Lectures, Conference Presentations, Articles, and Media Appearances: